ResNorm: Tackling Long-tailed Degree Distribution Issue in Graph Neural Networks via Normalization: Introduction

-However, how to design a normalization method that fits the long-tailed distribution of graph data remains unclear.
-Since normalization is applied to node representations rather than the original input graph, we cannot modify the distribution of node degrees and further enhance the representation ability of tail nodes via normalization directly.
-Therefore, we seek a proxy statistical measure, namely the node-wise standard deviation (NStd given in Equation~(\ref{eqn:nstd})) calculated from the node representation in a particular layer in GCNs.
-To better understand the relationship between classification accuracy and NStd values, we select four groups of nodes (i.e., those with top 5\%, top 20\%, lowest 5\%, and lowest 20\% of the NStd values, respectively) for three node classification tasks, and plot the classification accuracy with different model depths in Figure~\ref{fig:1}.
-It can be observed that nodes with higher NStd values can be consistently and correctly classified.
-The fact that the NStd distribution is similar to its corresponding node degree distribution (Figure \ref{fig:3} and \ref{fig:7}) inspires us to reshape the NStd distribution of nodes such that the node degree distribution can be implicitly reshaped, i.e., uniforming the node degrees among head and tail nodes.
-Although there may be some loss in the accuracy of head nodes, the improvement of the major tail nodes will ultimately benefit the overall performance.
+As normalization is generally applied to node representations rather than the original input graph, we need to seek a proxy statistical measure instead of modifying the distribution of node degrees directly.
+In detail, we consider the node-wise standard deviation (abbreviated as NStd) calculated from the node representations of the last layer of GCNs (as calculated in Eq.(\ref{eqn:nstd})).
+This choice is motivated by the similarity between the NStd distribution and its corresponding node degree distribution, as depicted in Figure \ref{fig:3}.
+To gain insights into the association between classification accuracy and NStd values, we categorize nodes into four groups: the top 5\%, the top 20\%, the lowest 5\%, and the lowest 20\% based on their NStd values.
+This analysis is conducted using three datasets (i.e., Cora, Citeseer, and Pubmed), and the classification accuracy is plotted against varying model depths in Figure~\ref{fig:1}.
+It is evident from the plot that nodes with higher NStd values are more likely to be correctly classified, while the tail nodes tend to be incorrectly classified.
+Therefore, to improve the performance on the tail nodes, it is possible to reshape the NStd distribution of nodes such that the node degree distribution can be implicitly reshaped, \textit{i}.\textit{e}., uniforming the node degrees among head and tail nodes.